 Step 7: Bake the Donuts

 The good news is that you can enjoy your donuts in no time.
-Although the batter is thick, the donuts won’t need to bake for more than 10 minutes if the oven was preheated to 350 degrees.
+Although the batter is thick, the donuts won’t need to be baked for more than 10 minutes if the oven was preheated to 350 degrees.
 After 8 minutes, insert the toothpick into the donut and see if it comes out clean.
 If it’s clean, you can pull it out, if some dough sticks to it keep it in the oven for 2 to 3 more minutes.

 Step 8: Let it Cool & Remove Them from the Pan